Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 This equivalence appears as (45) in the proof of Thm.\ 2.1 in Ref.\ \cite{kow14}.

 For negative values of ${\rm arg}\, z^{-\beta}$ in the complex plane, the rotations of $z^{-\beta}$ are clockwise.
-To obtain the regularised value of a generalised Type I terminant for this case, we put $l \!=\!0$ in Equivalences\ (\ref{fortyone})-(\ref{fortythree}), which yields
+To obtain the regularized value of a generalized Type I terminant for this case, we put $l \!=\!0$ in Equivalences\ (\ref{fortyone})-(\ref{fortythree}), which yields

-Hence, we see that the regularised value for the lower Stokes sector given by $S^I_{p,q}(N,z^{\beta})$ is related to the regularised value for the Stokes sector immediately above, viz.\ $S^{I}_{p,q}(N,z^{\beta}$ $ \exp(2i \pi))$, plus the residue contribution of the Cauchy integral taken in a clockwise direction.
-In fact, the regularised values of all lower Stokes sectors are related to the regularised values for the Stokes sectors immediately above them plus the residue contributions of the Cauchy integral taken in a clockwise direction.
+Hence we see that the regularized value for the lower Stokes sector given by $S^I_{p,q}(N,z^{\beta})$ is related to the regularized value for the Stokes sector immediately above, viz.\ $S^{I}_{p,q}(N,z^{\beta}$ $ \exp(2i \pi))$, plus the residue contribution of the Cauchy integral taken in a clockwise direction.
+In fact, the regularized values of all lower Stokes sectors are related to the regularized values for the Stokes sectors immediately above them plus the residue contributions of the Cauchy integral taken in a clockwise direction.
 Again, this is consistent with the conventional view of the Stokes phenomenon.
 Furthermore, the above result represents the complex conjugate of Equivalence\ (\ref{fortysix}).
-Since Equivalence\ (\ref{fiftysix}) is only valid over the primary Stokes sector, i.e.\ for $-\pi/\beta \!<\! {\rm arg}\, z \!<\! \pi/\beta$, we can introduce the regularised value of $S^{I}_{p,q}(N,z^{\beta})$ from Equivalence\ (\ref{fortyfour}) into it.
+Since Equivalence\ (\ref{fiftysix}) is only valid over the primary Stokes sector, i.e.\ for $-\pi/\beta \!<\! {\rm arg}\, z \!<\! \pi/\beta$, we can introduce the regularized value of $S^{I}_{p,q}(N,z^{\beta})$ from Equivalence\ (\ref{fortyfour}) into it.
 Then by replacing $z\exp(2i \pi/\beta)$ in the resulting equivalence with $z$, one obtains

 where $\pi/\beta \!<\! {\rm arg}\,z \!<\!
 3 \pi/\beta$ and $z_{-1} \!=\! z\exp(-2i \pi/\beta)$.